Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 If the wife and husband live apart, the court may award the guardianship of a minor to either parent, and the state in which the parent who is the residential parent and legal custodian or who otherwise has the lawful custody of the minor resides has jurisdiction to determine questions concerning the minor’s guardianship.

-Unless expressly appointed or designated to act both as guardian and executor by a last will in writing, no person who is or has been an administrator or executor of a last will shall, prior to the approval of his final account as such executor or administrator, be appointed a guardian of the person and estate or of the estate only of a ward who is interested in the estate administered upon or entitled to an interest under such will, except that a surviving spouse may be executor or administrator of the deceased spouse’s estate and also guardian of the person and estate or of the estate only of a minor child of such surviving spouse, whether or not such minor child is interested in the estate of the deceased spouse.
-But an executor or an administrator may be appointed a guardian of the person only of a ward.
+Unless expressly appointed or designated to act both as guardian and executor by a will in writing, no person who is or has been an administrator or executor of a will shall, prior to the approval of the person's final account as executor or administrator, be appointed a guardian of the person and estate or of the estate only of a ward who is interested in the estate administered upon or entitled to an interest under the will, except that a surviving spouse may be executor or administrator of the deceased spouse's estate and also guardian of the person and estate or of the estate only of a minor child of the surviving spouse, whether or not the minor child is interested in the estate of the deceased spouse.
+However, an executor or an administrator may be appointed a guardian of the person only of a ward.

-No attorney who represents any person other than himself who is appointed as a guardian under this chapter or under any other provision of the Revised Code shall do either of the following:
+No attorney who represents any other person and who is appointed as a guardian under this chapter or under any other provision of the Revised Code shall do either of the following:

-(A) Act as a person with co-responsibility for any guardianship asset for which the guardian he represents is responsible;
+(A) Act as a person with co-responsibility for any guardianship asset for which the guardian is responsible;

 (B) Be a cosignatory on any financial account related to the guardianship, including any checking account, savings account, or other banking or trust account.

-As used in this section, “mentally retarded person” and “developmentally disabled person” have the same meanings as in section 5123.01 of the Revised Code.
+(A) As used in this section, "developmental disability" has the same meaning as in section 5123.01 of the Revised Code.

 When a guardian is appointed for a person having a spouse, the court may appoint such spouse as the guardian, if it is made to appear to the satisfaction of the court that such spouse is competent to discharge the duties of such appointment.

 (A) A minor over the age of fourteen years may select a guardian who shall be appointed if a suitable person.
-If such minor fails to select a suitable person, an appointment may be made without reference to the minor’s wishes.
-The minor shall not select one person to be the guardian of the minor’s estate only and another to be the guardian of the person only, unless the court which appoints is of the opinion that the interests of such minor will thereby be promoted.
+If a minor over the age of fourteen years fails to select a suitable person, an appointment may be made without reference to the minor's wishes.
+The minor shall not select one person to be the guardian of the minor's estate only and another to be the guardian of the person only, unless the court that appoints the guardian is of the opinion that the interests of that minor will be promoted by that selection.

-When the father or mother of a minor names a person as guardian of the estate of such minor in a will, the person named shall have preference in appointment over the person selected by such minor.
-A person named in such a will as guardian of the person of such minor shall have no preference in appointment over the person selected by such minor, but in such event the probate court may appoint the person named in the will, the person selected by the minor, or some other person.
+When the father or mother of a minor names a person as guardian of the estate of that minor in a will, the person named shall have preference in appointment over the person selected by the minor.
+A person named in that will as guardian of the person of that minor shall have no preference in appointment over the person selected by the minor, but in that event the probate court may appoint the person named in the will, the person selected by the minor, or some other person.

 Whenever a testamentary guardian is appointed, the testamentary guardian’s duties, powers, and liabilities in all other respects shall be governed by the law regulating guardians not appointed by will.

-(C) A parent pursuant to a durable power of attorney as described in division (D) of section 1337.09 or a writing as described in division (A) of section 2111.121 of the Revised Code may nominate a person to be a guardian for one or more of the parent’s minor children, whether born at the time of the making of the petition or afterward.
+(C) A parent pursuant to a durable power of attorney under section 1337.24 or a writing as described in division (A) of section 2111.121 of the Revised Code may nominate a person to be a guardian for one or more of the parent's minor children, whether born at the time of the making of the nomination or afterward.

 (A) A person may nominate in a writing, as described in this division, another person to be the guardian of the nominator’s person, estate, or both or the guardian of the person, the estate, or both, of one or more of the nominator’s minor or incompetent adult children, whether born at the time of the execution of the writing or afterward, subject to notice and a hearing pursuant to section 2111.02 of the Revised Code.
 The nomination is for consideration by a court if proceedings for the appointment of a guardian of the person, the estate, or both, for the person making the nomination or if proceedings for the appointment of a guardian as the guardian of the person, the estate, or both of one or more of the nominator’s minor or incompetent adult children are commenced at a later time.
 The person may authorize, in a writing of that nature, the person nominated as guardian to nominate a successor guardian for consideration by a court.
 The person also may direct, in a writing of that nature, that bond be waived for a person nominated as guardian in it or nominated as a successor guardian in accordance with an authorization in it.